 Teacher resources, available in print and online, include a robust set of model lessons that demonstrate how to translate the course framework, shared principles, and areas of focus into daily instruction.
-Use of the model lessons is encouraged but not required.
+Use of the model lessons is encouraged.
 For more details see page 52.